arackaf/mongo-graphql-starter/README.md

 {getBook(_id: "59e3dbdf94dc6983d41deece"){Book{createdOn}}}
 ```

-Will retrieve that book, bringing back only the createdOn field.
+will retrieve that book, bringing back only the `createdOn` field.

 ---

-There is also an `all<Type>s` query which receives filters for each field, described below, and returns an array of matching results under `<Type>s`, as well as a Meta object which has a count property, and if specified, will retrieve the record count for the entire query, beyond just the current page.
+There will also be an `all<Type>s` query created, which receives filters for each field, described below.
+This query returns an array of matching results under the `<Type>s` key, as well as a Meta object which has a count property, and if specified, will return the record count for the entire query, beyond just the current page.

 For example